pie-framework/pie-cli/docs/pack-question.md

 > Note: This doesn't generate the final question for you.
 To do that you'll need to create the final html page, include the 2 js files above, and use a controller that can interact with the controller-map.js file.
 See [pie-docs](http://pielabs.github.io/pie-docs) for more infomation.

 ### Options
+  `--pieBranch` - what branch of the pie dependencies (pie-player, pie-control-panel, etc) to use: default: `develop`.
   `--clean` - clean build assets before packing. default: `false` `--support` - a js file to load to add support for a build type.
 See below.
   `--dir` - the relative path to a directory to use as the root.
 This should contain `config.json` and `index.html` (default: the current working directory)